ShipEngine/shipengine-js/README.md

 ### Running tests
 Do `npm run sim:start`

-If you for any reason do not want to use docker, you can also install hoverfly locally and run `hoverfly -webserver -response-body-files-path simengine`.
+If you for any reason do not want to use docker, you can also install hV

 ```
 npm run test